 - 1. Environmental, genetic, behavior and hormonal factors. - 2.
 Program eligibility, counseling and reporting - 3.
 So that accurate results will be obtained, recorded and compared with appropriate growth references.
 To provide accurate information during counseling, obtain accurate nutritional risk and for current data. - 4.
+Pregnant Women At certification and each clinic visit - Child Each certification

+Infant - Certification, 2- 4 months, mid-certification (6-8 months) and health assessment (9-11 months)

-Pregnant Women At certification and each clinic visit - Child Each certification - Infant Certification and mid-certification (6-8 months) - Underweight child As recommended by the nutritionist or as local agency policy dictates.
+Underweight child - As recommended by the nutritionist or as local agency policy dictates.